bitburner-official/bitburner-src/markdown/bitburner.gang.getrecruitsavailable.md

 number

 Number indicating how many members can be recruited, considering current reputation and gang size.
-Returns -1 if maximum gang size reached.

 ## Remarks